fespinozar/webcristianiturriaga/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- D/deaf literacies
-- Computational Linguistics
+- Linguistics
-- Information Retrieval
+- Psychology

 # Education to show in About widget
 education: